jdrichardsappacad/authenticate-me-nothunk/part-1-backend.md

     title: err.title || 'Server Error',
     message: err.message,
     errors: err.errors,
-    stack: isProduction ? null : err.stack,
+    stack: isProduction ? null : err.stack
   });
 });
 ```

-This should be the last middleware for your Express application.
+This should be the last middleware in the `app.js` file of your Express application.

 ### Testing the Error Handlers